calebjcourtney/chess-endgame-training/README.md

 This app was created as part of the Tech with Tim August `Timathon` challenge.
 The goal of the project is to create a lightweight application that can generate chess positions for finding checkmate in a certain number of moves.

+To view the fully deployed application on Heroku, you can connect to the link here: https://chess-endgame-trainer.herokuapp.com/

 ***
 ## Data Creation
 For more complete explanation on this, see the [data](https://github.com/calebjcourtney/chess-endgame-training/tree/master/data) folder.
 The majority of the work that went into this project was based on having to take chess games and parse out positions that were mate in a certain number of moves.
 Because of the large decision tree in chess, I could not find a fast way to generate this data ad hoc.
 Instead I used the [open database from lichess.org](database.lichess.org) and used games from actual players as the basis for the database.